LiorKogan/V1/README.md

   - _Repetition of existence_: there are multiple entities of the same type, multiple relationships of the same type, and multiple actions of the same type.
   - _Repetition of features_: entities of the same type have features of the same types.
 The same is true also for relationships and actions.
-  - _Repetitions of actions_: entities of the same type 'have' actions of the same types.
+  - _Repetition of actions_: entities of the same type 'have' actions of the same types.
   - _Repetition of relationships_: pairs of entities of the same pair of entity-types have relationships of the same types.

 A property graph is hence a _heterogeneous graph_; it may contain multiple types of entities (_multi-modal graph_), of relationships (_multi-relational graph_), and of actions.
 In addition, each entity, relationship, or action  may have multiple features (_multifeatured graph_).